ngxs/store/publication/2024-04-05_announcing_ngxs_17/article.md

 NGXS provides a robust error handling mechanism that automatically catches unhandled exceptions thrown within actions.
 These errors are then directed to a centralized `ErrorHandler`.

-However, you can override the default implementation and provide your custom one
+However, you can override the default implementation and provide your custom one.

 You can read more [here](https://www.ngxs.io/concepts/store/error-handling#custom-unhandled-error-handler)